HarrisMBrad/MyIntroFSDB/README.md

-# MyIntroFSDB Scalable w/o Infrastructure.
-FireBase Fire Store collection to record Titles and your thoughts about them.
+#  Scalable Infrastructure with a FireBase Fire Store
+Make inputs on mobile Android app that reads and writes to that database.
+You'll need Android Studio Emulator to run this demo.